nicoandmee/5socks/README.md

 ## ☭ A Call To Action <a name = "idea"></a>

 Comrades, who among you can say to have enjoyed the use of [5socks.net](https://5socks.net/en/)?
 Although the quality of material is high, the website never left the 1990s if we're being honest.
-As there is no accessible API for users to access, I became very frustrated and spent a couple hours writing this utility.
+As there is no API for users to manage proxies with, I became very frustrated and spent a couple of hours writing this utility.

 During this time I noticed 5socks.net appears to have embedded code to detect other more, ah, unsophisticated automation tools at work (webdriver-based tools, to be frank, sorry).
 I will leave the analysis of the offending code fragment as a homework assignment in the bottom of the `README.md`.